Skip to navigation Skip to content

 See Documenting Child Support information.

-Note: if the payment has been returned follow the process detailed at Step 1 of this table.
+Note: if the payment has been returned, go to Step 1.

 Email the Legacy search request to the Staff Facing Products (SFP) Cuba and Pluto team.
 Include the following information: